Temporary Restraining Orders

 - Residence exclusion (“kick-out” or “move-out”) orders: These are orders telling the restrained person to move out from where the protected person lives and to take only clothing and personal belongings until the court hearing.
 These orders can only be asked for in domestic violence or elder or dependent adult abuse restraining order cases.

 For the person to be restrained, having a restraining order against them can have very serious consequences:

 - They will not be able to go to certain places or to do certain things.

 - They might have to move out of their home.

 - It may affect their ability to see their children.

 - They will generally not be able to own a gun.
 (And they will have to turn in or sell any guns they have now and not be able to buy a gun while the restraining order is in effect.)

 - It may affect their immigration status if they are trying to get a green card or a visa.

-- If the restrained person violates (breaks) the restraining order, they may go to jail, or pay a fine, or both.
+- If the restrained person violates (breaks) the restraining order, they may go to jail, pay a fine, or both.

 HOW DO I GET LEGAL SUPPORT?

 A Temporary Restraining Order (TRO) can be of great comfort to survivors fearing for their safety.
 However, navigating the family court system can be difficult and overwhelming.
-RISE provides survivors of domestic violence/intimate partner violence and sexual assault, with assistance when trying to obtain a Domestic Violence Restraining Order or a Civil Harassment Restraining Order.
+RISE provides survivors of intimate partner violence and sexual assault/abuse with assistance when trying to obtain a Domestic Violence Restraining Order or a Civil Harassment Restraining Order.

-RISE is able to provide assistance in completing restraining order documents, explain the process and answer questions, assist with the filing of appropriate documents, and accompany you to court on the day of your hearing.
+RISE is able to provide assistance in completing restraining order documents, explain the process and answer questions, assist with the filing of appropriate documents, help serve papers to the sheriff's office, and accompany you to court on the day of your hearing.
 Staff members are trained advocates; they are NOT attorneys or paralegals and will not give legal advice.

 WHERE CAN I FIND LEGAL RESOURCES?